vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 | Introduction to Kubernetes | https://docs.microsoft.com/en-us/learn/modules/intro-to-kubernetes/              |
 |||

-The lab also requires the completion of the steps outlined in the [Before the HOL - Cloud-native applications](Before%20the%20HOL%20-%20Cloud-native%20applications.md) document in order to prepare an appropriate environment to execute the exercises in this lab.
+Completion of the steps outlined in the [Before the HOL - Cloud-native applications](Before%20the%20HOL%20-%20Cloud-native%20applications.md) document is required before undertaking any of the exercises in this lab.

 ## Overview